In Washington, politicians are able to snipe and grouse at the same time

 About the Author:

 Bob Taylor is a veteran writer who has traveled throughout the world.
-Taylor is an award-winning television producer/reporter/anchor before focusing on writing about international events, people and cultures around the globe.
+Taylor was an award winning television producer/reporter/anchor before focusing on writing about international events, people and cultures around the globe.

 His goal is to visit 100 countries or more during his lifetime.